10 Revealing Signs of a Codependent Parent and How to Heal

 The belief that there is something wrong with them is the core foundation of codependency.
 This shame can come from abuse or living with addicted parents.

 It can also come from emotionally unavailable parents or parents who dismiss their children’s need to express themselves freely.
-Neglecting emotions and feelings is just as damaging to a child’s development as abandoning them in the streets.
+Neglecting a child’s emotions and feelings can deeply harm their development, leaving lasting effects that may shape how they view themselves and others.

 10 common signs of a codependent parent